-He now helps clients build their brand by telling their unique story, and I’ve seen just how powerful this idea can be in my own business.
+He now helps clients build their brand by telling their unique story, and I’ve seen just how powerful story selling can be in my own business.

-So I’m really excited to host him on Location 180 today, because I know how valuable this concept is – yet it’s so often overlooked by people just starting out with their business.
+So I’m really excited to host him on Location Rebel today, because I know how valuable this concept is – yet it’s so often overlooked by people just starting out with their business.

 Take it away, Brian!

 Boss: Brian, I feel like…you should work at Google or something.

 Me: Haha.
 What are you talking about?